DiceDB/docs/src/content/docs/commands/DECRBY.md

 ---
 title: DECRBY
-description: Documentation for the Redis command DECRBY
+description: Documentation for the DiceDB command DECRBY
 ---

-# DiceDB Command: DECRBY

-## Overview

 The `DECRBY` command in DiceDB is used to decrement the integer value of a key by a specified amount.
 This command is useful for scenarios where you need to decrease a counter or a numeric value stored in a key.